GeorgeLeithead/LiLo_Public/README.md

 - Easily use the last price in order creation.
 - Easily generate ladder orders between the start and end price for a given number of 'rungs', linearly applied for a contract quantity.
 - Quickly review and edit any orders
-- Recieve automatic notifications of application updates for easy updates.
+- Receive automatic notifications of application updates for easy updates.

-## Supported Platforms: Android, iOS and Windows
+## Supported Platforms: Android, iOS, and Windows

 The LiLo app is currently available for these platforms: